Best Leisure Stock for Today: FNKO stock

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Shares of the Funko Inc. (NASDAQ: FNKO) gained by $1.59 during Thursday’s regular trading session to climb to $12.70.
-The company had a daily trading volume of 1.48 million shares, higher than its average intra-day trading volumes of about 858.74K shares.
+Shares of the Funko Inc. (NASDAQ: FNKO) dropped by -$0.64 during Friday’s regular trading session to climb to $12.06.
+The company had a daily trading volume of 0.6 million shares, lower than its average intra-day trading volumes of about 877.18K shares.